Gift card sales earn retailers big bucks. But consumers are losing millions on cards they can’t redeem.

 More than 70 percent of us regularly buy gift cards.
 They’re the go-to option for shopping dilemmas.
-But strict expiry dates mean many consumers are getting stuck with cards they can’t redeem.
+But strict expiry dates mean many people are getting stuck with cards they can’t use.
 The amount being lost is likely to add up to millions of dollars every year.

 Our latest survey found one in five gift card recipients had been left empty-handed after the card expired before they could redeem its full value.
 Based on the typical gift card value, we estimate consumers could be losing $10 million annually.

 In response to our campaign, retailers have begun to drop or extend their expiry dates.

 Gift cards may be a quick fix for the last-minute shopper.
 But unfair expiry dates mean they can be little more than a gift to the retailer.